If you’ll be in Vilnius or Kaunas, you need to block out some time to test out this adventure course.

 Getting there: Catch bus #2 and get off at the Antakalnis stop.
 After you get off, you’ll need to walk for about 6 minutes heading northwest on Lizdeikos g road.
 You’ll see a gas station on your left (A red LUK station), then the road sort of splits.
 Stay on LIzdeikos (so stay to the left ) then after a few minutes the park will also be on your left; there will be a little pathway on the lefthand side, where you can spot the course through the trees.
 It’s pretty easy to find.

 How Much Does It Cost?

-Depends on what adventures you want to test out, but you do get a student discount with your ISIC card!
-A regular 14 euro ticket is 13 euros with your ISIC card and that includes a regular package (which includes the blue, green, red and black course + a zip line), but the 20 euro “extreme” ticket is 19 euros with your ISIC card (which includes the regular package, plus a flight over the river Neris and the Giant Swing).
+Depends on what adventures you want to test out, but you do get a student discount with your student ID.
+A regular 14 euro ticket is 13 euros with your ID card and that includes a regular package (which includes the blue, green, red and black course + a zip line), but the 20 euro “extreme” ticket is 19 euros with your ID card (which includes the regular package, plus a flight over the river Neris and the Giant Swing).

 You can also pay 9 Euro for the Elephant swing which is an absolute must-do.
 Here’s a description of the Elephant Swing (and the other colored courses).

 Get more info on their website.
 It’s best to set up a reservation for your group, and you can easily do that by visiting their site. the UNO park has excellent staff that speak English.

 Plan on spending about 2-3 hours here, so it’s a good Saturday or Sunday afternoon adventure.